Bridgewater State Hospital: Controversy and reform

 2017 A major reform initiative by Massachusetts Governor Charlie Baker replaced management of the hospital and four-fifths of the staff, granted a significant amount of turnaround funding, removed uniformed guards, and closed the "intensive treatment" unit where forced restraints and solitary confinement were used.
 After about five months with a new system of conflict prevention and resolution, a visiting The Boston Globe reporter said that the institution felt more like a hospital than a prison after the reform.

-2014 A Civil lawsuit was settled out of court regarding a patient's declining health from abuse, namely, being excessively restrained and secluded.
+2014 A civil lawsuit was settled out of court regarding a patient's declining health from abuse, namely, being excessively restrained and secluded.
 The particular patient had spent over 6000 hours in isolation, despite never having had been convicted of a crime.

 2014 Massachusetts Governor Deval Patrick formally reprimanded Administration officials regarding their attempts to cover up procedural mishaps, including the use of forced restraint, that precipitated the death of a patient in 2009.
-Then superintendent Karin Bergeron was exposed in internal e-mails as having attempted to cover up reports of the murdered patient's death after it was ruled a homicide.
+Then-superintendent Karin Bergeron was exposed in internal e-mails as having attempted to cover up reports of the murdered patient's death after it was ruled a homicide.

-2014 The Boston Globe published an exposé on how the use of forced restraints – in which patients are bound to a table by hands and legs –increased over a 5-year period at an alarmingly high rate, in spite of the death of a patient in 2009 resulting from the use of such "four point restraints".
+2014 The Boston Globe published an exposé on how the use of forced restraints—in which patients are bound to a table by hands and legs—increased over a five-year period at an alarmingly high rate, in spite of the death of a patient in 2009 resulting from the use of such "four point restraints".

 The Department of Correction's own Internal Affairs Unit had formally found that in 2011, facility officers Howard and Raposo had violated a procedural policy that states that guards shall never put pressure on a restrained inmate's back.
-Surveillance video revealed that the two guards pushed down on a handcuffed patient's back with force, forcing his chest toward his knees, a maneuver sometimes called “suitcasing.”
+Surveillance video revealed that the two guards pushed down on a handcuffed patient's back with force, forcing his chest toward his knees, a maneuver sometimes called "suitcasing."
 According to the article:

+In December 2013 alone, Bridgewater State Hospital, with a population that hovers around 325, held patients in seclusion and restraints for more than 13,000 hours—a rate of 1,491 hours per 1,000 patient days, vastly more than other state-run psychiatric facilities.
+Five Department of Mental Health facilities with about 626 in-patient beds held patients in seclusion and restraints for a total of only 135 hours in that month—7.07 hours per 1,000 patient days.

 2012 Fox News Boston released the security camera footage of officers strapping down a patient whose death had been ruled a homicide in 2009.
 The tape's footage is controversial because officer Derek Howard could be seen using an illegal restraint practice.

 2009 A patient was killed when improperly restrained.
 The man's family was awarded $3 million in damages to settle a lawsuit.
 At that time Massachusetts Governor Deval Patrick called for an investigation into the practices at Bridgewater.